Table of Contents

 Alcohol Addiction Treatment

 It is always best to have a professional assess alcohol withdrawal symptoms and put together an individualized treatment plan.
 Withdrawal treatment may include behavioral programs, support, and medication if necessary.

 Some treatment options are:

 - Outpatient care: This will include regular office visits for counseling, medication, and support.

 - Partial hospitalization or intensive outpatient: Patients will receive outpatient care for complex needs.

-- Inpatient rehab: It is often beneficial to seek treatment in an inpatient rehab facility, where one can receive 24-hour medical support.
+- Inpatient rehab: It is often beneficial to seek treatment in an inpatient rehab facility, where one can receive 24-hour medical support and supervision.

 Related Alcohol Reading

 Alcoholism in the Workplace